JacobKnaack/use-places-autocomplete/README.md

 ### fetchFields

-Replaces getDetails when using Google Places 2025 udates.
+Replaces getDetails when using Google Places 2025 updates.
 Retrieves information about a particular place ID.

 ```js
 import usePlacesAutocomplete { fetchFields } from "use-places-autocomplete";